 The discount rate used for the valuation is determined based on the Group's weighted average cost of capital (WACC).
 This means that the capital return requirement is determined based on the capital asset pricing model and country-specific risk assessments, if necessary.
-The discount rate is revised based on a pre-established calculation model.
-However, changes to the discount rate are only applied if a single component is subject to a significant long-term change.
 Further information on how the discount rate is determined, as well as the parameters used, can be found in Note 5 (Accounting principles and estimation-related uncertainties requiring management judgement)